HVIP Public School Bus Set-Aside & EnergIIZE Infrastructure Joint Application Closes on Dec. 15

 Starting January 1, 2024, consistent with the Advanced Clean Fleet Regulation, HVIP’s fleet size definition will include ALL vehicles owned directly or under common ownership, including those domiciled or operated outside of California.

 Starting Jan.
 1, 2023, a Bulk Purchase requirement is in effect for private fleets with 501 or more vehicles with a GVWR greater than 8,500 lbs under common ownership or control and domiciled in California.
+Starting January 1, 2024, consistent with the Advanced Clean Fleet Regulation, HVIP’s fleet size definition for new voucher requests placed on or after January 1, 2024 will include ALL vehicles owned directly or under common ownership, including those domiciled or operated outside of California.
 Also, such fleets can only request vouchers for vehicles domiciled in a Disadvantaged Community (DAC).

 Specifically, the PO must be for at least 30 HVIP eligible vehicles, and the HVIP incentive will be applied only for vehicles purchased above 30.
 The non-HVIP-funded vehicles in the bulk order do not need to be domiciled in a DAC.
-The existing fleet voucher request limit of 30 vouchers per fleet per year (50 vouchers for drayage trucks) continues to apply, regardless of the size of the bulk order.
-If the bulk order is comprised of POs from more than one dealer / OEM, HVIP staff will work with the purchaser to manage the remaining PO (s) for the bulk order.
+The existing fleet voucher request limit of 30 vouchers per fleet per calendar year or 50 vouchers for drayage trucks, public transit fleets, and fleets purchasing refuse vehicles continues to apply, regardless of the size of the bulk order.
+If the bulk order is comprised of POs from more than one dealer / OEM, HVIP staff will work with the purchaser to manage the remaining PO(s) for the bulk order.

 Bulk purchases are not required for fuel cell vehicles; they can be purchased in any quantity.
 Also, 501(c)(3) nonprofits are exempt from the bulk purchase requirement.